gilch/hissp/docs/style_guide.rst

 This doesn't really compile because the parentheses are not balanced.
 You didn't notice, did you?
 You didn't count them.
+I left one off to prove a point:
 The bracket trails are there for the computer, not the human.
 It's much easier to program a parser to read brackets than indentation.